 ACROBAT | 10-MINUTE READ

-Discover what a W-9 form is and why it’s essential to your business.
+Discover what a W-9 form is and why it’s essential for tax season.

 IRS Form W-9, also known as a W9, is one of the many tax documents required by the IRS (Internal Revenue Service) to help accurately estimate the taxes owed by contract workers in a given tax year.
 The W9 is a formal request for information about the contractors you pay, but more significantly, it is an agreement with those contractors that you won’t be withholding income tax from their pay—contractors must pay their own taxes on this income.